Ugly Twins: Combined HHS + DKA (a Feline Case Study)

 Fluid choice for fluid and water deficit replacement

 1. Free water deficit replacement can be performed with a fluid solution that is hypotonic compared to the patients plasma.
-The less is the tonicity of the fluid, the less volume will be required.
 The most common options include 5% dextrose solution, 0.45% saline, and fresh water administered via a feeding tube, however a solution with any sodium concentration may be made by mixing sterile water with hypertonic saline.
 Since our cat was severely hyperglycemic, 5% dextrose solution would be less than ideal as an initial fluid choice.
-Therefore, fresh water administration via NG tube, 0.45% saline or self-made fluid could be considered.
+Therefore, 0.45% saline was selected as a source of free water.

 The calculated free water deficit was 64 ml (see equation above).
 This volume administered IV would decrease serum sodium from 159 to 153 mmol/l.
-This can be achieved over 12 hours (6 mmol/l /12h serum sodium reduction).
-If we placed the NG tube, we would give 6 ml/hr of fresh water as a CRI with a recheck of serum sodium every 4-6 hours.
+This can be achieved over 12 hours with the fluid rate of 5 ml/hr (64:12 ~5.3 ml/hr).
+However, NaCL 0.45% is not a pure source of free water since it contains sodium chloride.
+Therefore, to provide 5 ml/hr of free water via NaCl 0.45% supplementation, the fluid rate should be doubled to a total of 10 ml/hr.

 2. Dehydration deficit replacement can be performed with replacement solutions.
 In hypernatremic patients, replacement solutions don’t have to resemble serum sodium content of plasma as closely as solutions that are used for rapid resuscitation as long as the serum sodium is being monitored frequently and rapid reduction in sodium is avoided.
-In our case, Normosol R with Na=140 mEq/l may be appropriate as a replacement solution.
+Since our cat is severely acidemic, balanced replacement crystalloid solutions such as Normosol-R with Na=140 mEq/l or LRS with Na=130 mEq/L may be appropriate.
+In patients with isolated HHS (no DKA), whose blood pH is greater than 7.3, the use of NaCl 0.9% is appropriate as well.

-The calculated dehydration deficit was 272 ml (see equation above).
-If we correct this deficit over 24 hours, the fluid rate will be around 12 ml/hr in addition to the free water deficit replacement via an NG tube.
+The calculated dehydration deficit was 190 ml (see equation above).
+If we correct this deficit over 12 hours + maintenance rate, the total fluid rate will equal ~22 ml/hr in addition to the free water deficit correction rate of 10 ml/hr (if NaCl 0.45% is used).

-The correction of hyperglycemia in HHS patients also should be slow enough to avoid rapid reduction in serum osmolality.
+The correction of hyperglycemia in HHS patients also should be slow enough to avoid rapid reduction in serum osmolality (by ~ 3-8 mOsm/hr).
 Most commonly cited rate of safe serum glucose reduction is <50-75 mg/dl/hr.
-You may consider correcting hypovolemia and severe dehydration first prior to initiating insulin therapy in order to prevent the rapid reduction of serum glucose.
-If, despite your fluid therapy, there is no reduction in serum glucose concentration, IV or IM insulin should be initiated and titrated according to the patient’s needs.
+One should consider correcting hypovolemia and severe dehydration first prior to initiating insulin therapy in order to prevent the rapid reduction of serum glucose and serum osmolality as a result.
+If, despite your fluid therapy, there is no to minimal reduction in serum glucose concentration, IV or IM insulin should be initiated and titrated according to the patient’s needs (see HHS guidlines here).

 References